Inducted into the National Cowgirl Museum & Hall of Fame in 2013,

-Cathy Smith is now painting the Native American West, the subject
+Cathy Smith, is now painting is now painting the Native American West, the subject

 she knows and loves, though she is best known for her authentic costumes